collocations.org

 It was a happy choice of venue

-obvious
+logical, obvious

 Bill is the obvious choice for captain of the team.

-popular | first, second
+first, second

-~ as
+choice as

 Mary is a popular choice as chair of the committee.

-~ for
+choice for

-I think she''s a very good choice for captain.
+I think she's a very good choice for captain.

 Report an error or submit a comment/suggestion on choice